 Coming up with an Italy itinerary is no easy task.

-Smaller than many other countries in terms of size, Italy is ranked as one of the best countries for tourists and it probably is the biggest country in the world in terms of what it has to offer to its visitors.
-Gorgeous cities and quaint villages; archeological sites and an abundance of art; natural sites that go from the Alps in the North of the country to the volcanoes of Sicily and the marvelous beaches of Sardinia; an incredible cultural heritage; food traditions like nowhere else – you name it.
+Smaller than many other countries in size, with all that it has to offer Italy is ranked as one of the best countries for tourists.
+Gorgeous cities and quaint villages; archeological sites and an abundance of art; the Alps, the volcanoes and the gorgeous beaches of Sardinia; an incredible cultural heritage; food traditions like nowhere else – you name it.
 The reasons to visit Italy are many.

-Each of these itineraries is intended for a trip that lasts a minimum of 10 days (which implies a trip of 11 or 12 days including your flights).
-You can easily add a night in the places I suggest if you have more time, but by all means do not add random far away destinations (again, the biggest mistake when visiting Italy for the first time would be to pack your itinerary too much).
+Each of them is intended for a 10-day trip (11 or 12 days including your flights).
+You can easily add a night in the places I suggest if you have more time, but by all means do not add random far away destinations!

-If you have less than 10 days, you will have to strike off a destination from the itinerary or – if you want – just get in touch with me and we can work on a perfect custom made Italy itinerary for you.
+If you have less than 10 days, strike off a destination from the itinerary or send me an email and we can work on a perfect custom made Italy itinerary for you.

 The Best Italy Itinerary